cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 ### What is Resource Template Management?

 Resource Template Management is a system in CB-Tumblebug that enables users to **define, store, share, and reuse** infrastructure configurations as templates.
-Templates capture the full specification of cloud resources — MCI (Multi-Cloud Infrastructure), vNet (Virtual Network), and SecurityGroup — so that identical or similar environments can be reproduced with a single API call.
+Templates capture the full specification of cloud resources — Infra (Multi-Cloud Infrastructure), vNet (Virtual Network), and SecurityGroup — so that identical or similar environments can be reproduced with a single API call.

 ### Why Use Templates?